 Are you interested in owning an African grey parrot as a pet?
-Before you set up a perch, here are a few things that you might want to know.
+Before you set up a perch, here are a few things you might want to know.

 36. Are grey parrots good pets?

 It depends on your definition of “good.”
-African grey parrots are intelligent creatures that can make fun, active and playful pets.
+African grey parrots are intelligent creatures that can make fun, active, and playful pets.
 But they’ll also require a lot of time and attention.
 You can’t just lock them in a cage and forget about them.
 They won’t let you!